 - The decision for who chaperones trips is ultimately left to Mr. McNulty.

 - Do not request time off work until you have been notified that you have been selected to be a chaperone.
-But please do not fill out the interest form if you will likely be unable to secure the time off from work.

 - Upon selection, you will be required to attend a mandatory chaperone meeting, meeting time and date to be announced.

 Parents who do not wish to chaperone or who are not selected to chaperone either of these trips are welcome to make their own arrangements for attending out of town competitions.
 The band will not be offering a parent bus or sleeping accommodations at the same place as the students.
 Transportation, Lodging, Meals, and Tickets to the events will be the sole responsibility of the parents.
-Please note that they are very few, if any, free time periods for your student and they are required to stay with the band and under the supervision of the directors and chaperones for the duration of the trip.
+Please note that there are very few, if any, free time periods for your student and they are required to stay with the band and under the supervision of the directors and chaperones for the duration of the trip.
 Visiting parents may not be able to join the band at its rehearsals, meals, or lodging locations.
 More information will be available closer to the trips.